pkmedu/Python/Pandas_Functions.md

 ## $\textnormal{\color{red} Pandas Functions}$

-The following Pandas functions (code and text) are selectively obtained from an article by Aryan Garg in the [KDnuggets Newsletter](https://www.kdnuggets.com/10-essential-pandas-functions-every-data-scientist-should-know).
+Several Pandas functions (code and text) below are selectively obtained from an article by Aryan Garg in the [KDnuggets Newsletter](https://www.kdnuggets.com/10-essential-pandas-functions-every-data-scientist-should-know).